dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/how-to-create-an-add-in-that-is-a-ui.md

   - "implementing UI add-ins [WPF]"
   - "pipeline segments [WPF], creating add-ins" ms.assetid: 86375525-282b-4039-8352-8680051a10ea
+description: Learn how to create an add-in that is a Windows Presentation Foundation (WPF) UI, which is hosted by a WPF standalone application.
 ---
 # How to: Create an Add-In That Is a UI